jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

 (2) Notwithstanding anything in the Official Information Act 1982, where any person requests the Registrar or any person referred to in subsection (4)(a) or (b) or subsection (5)(a) or (b) of section 122A to disclose whether an inspection under section 122A(1) is being, or is proposed to be, or has been carried out, the Registrar or, as the case may require, that person shall not be required to disclose that information under the Official Information Act 1982 unless the disclosure of that information would not be likely to prejudice the commercial position of any society or other person, and there is no other good reason for withholding that information under that Act.

 ### 122C Appeals from decisions under section 122B
-(1) Any person who is aggrieved by the refusal of any person to disclose any information under section 122B may appeal to the Court within 21 days after being notified of that refusal, or within such further time as the Court may allow.
+(1) Any person who is aggrieved by the refusal of any person to disclose any information under section 122B may appeal to the court within 21 days after being notified of that refusal, or within such further time as the court may allow.
-(2) On hearing the appeal, the Court may confirm the refusal, or give such directions or make such determination in the matter as the Court thinks fit.
+(2) On hearing the appeal, the court may confirm the refusal, or give such directions or make such determination in the matter as the court thinks fit.

 ### 122D Power of FMA to require actuary's certificate as to appropriations by ballot
 (1) The FMA may at any time by notice in writing to a terminating society, being a society whose rules provide for shareholders to receive appropriations by ballot, call upon the society to supply the FMA with a certificate from an actuary, approved for the purposes of this section by the Minister, certifying that every member of a terminating group of the society, if that member's share or shares are properly paid up in accordance with the rules, has a reasonable prospect of receiving appropriations within not more than 30 years from the date of the formation of the group in which that member's share or shares were originally issued.
 (2) The FMA may at any time by notice in writing to a company into which a terminating society has become converted that conducts ballots for the purpose of determining entitlement to loans call upon the company to supply the FMA with a certificate from an actuary, approved for the purposes of this section by the Minister, certifying that every person entitled to participate in any ballot conducted for that purpose, if that person complies with any terms and conditions to which that entitlement is subject, has a reasonable prospect of receiving appropriations within not more than 30 years from the date of the formation of the terminating group of the society that has become so converted in which that person's share or shares were originally issued.
-(3) If the society or the company, as the case may be, fails to supply the certificate within one month after the date of the notice, or within such further time as the FMA may in the FMA's discretion allow, the FMA shall, by a further notice to the society or the company, call upon the society or the company so to amend its rules within 3 months after the date of the further notice as to enable such a certificate to be given.
+(3) If the society or the company, as the case may be, fails to supply the certificate within 1 month after the date of the notice, or within such further time as the FMA may in the FMA's discretion allow, the FMA shall, by a further notice to the society or the company, call upon the society or the company so to amend its rules within 3 months after the date of the further notice as to enable such a certificate to be given.
 (4) If a society or the company, as the case may be, fails to comply with a further notice under subsection (3) and to supply the certificate within the said period of 3 months, the FMA may,—
   (a) in the case of a society, apply to have the society put into liquidation under the Companies Act 1993; or (b) in the case of a company, apply to have the company put into liquidation under the Companies Act 1955 or the Companies Act 1993, as the case may be.